synfinatic/vpnexiter/README.md

 VPNExiter is a GoLang service which runs on your router (or other device) and makes it convienent to manage your VPN connection.

+### Project Status

+VPNExiter is early beta.
+Right now I have it working for a single use case to the point where it is useful.
+But I'm sure there are bugs and lots of missing features before I consider it "good enough".

+Feel free to download and give it a try, but right now I'd consider it only usable by advanced users.
+Bug reports and pull requests are welcome!

 ### Features

  * Easily switch between different VPN providers or exit points